 Homes in low-lying areas, near bodies of water, or downstream from dams are particularly vulnerable.
 Saturated carpet, insulation, and drywall can promote mold growth.
 Since flood damage is often excluded from homeowners policies, it's important to weigh the risk to your property.

 Coverage: Find out if your homeowners policy differentiates between "falling water" flooding — heavy rain, which may be covered — and "ground water" flooding, which usually isn't.
 Most insurers sell flood insurance, but it may be more difficult to get in high-risk regions.
 The National Flood Insurance Program is open to anyone.
 Most experts recommend insuring your home and its contents at the replacement value.

-	Cost: The average flood insurance policy costs $600 per year, while the average flood claim is $30,000, according to the NFIP.
+Cost: The average flood insurance policy costs about $700 per year, according to the NFIP.

 Related: Should You Buy Flood Insurance?

 Damage from hurricanes can result from heavy winds, rain, hail, and tidal or groundwater surge.
 Insurers in areas that have been battered by storms — especially coastal regions in the Southeast — are more skittish than those in other areas.

 At-risk regions: Primarily East Coast and Gulf Coast

 Coverage: In low-risk areas, your homeowners policy may cover any damage not done by rising water or groundwater surge.
 In high-risk areas, you may need to purchase additional coverage or participate in a state-run pool for hurricane and windstorm coverage.
 Your state's insurance commissioner can provide details.
 Be sure to check whether additional hurricane coverage includes flooding from tidal or groundwater surge, or if you need a separate flood policy.